Conversión Grados Fahrenheit A Grados Celsius

 Memorizing a few key reference points can help you quickly estimate conversions in your head.
 Here are some useful temperatures to remember:

 By knowing these benchmarks, you can make educated guesses for temperatures in between.
-For instance, if you know that 20°C is about 68°F, you can estimate that 25°C is somewhere in the mid-70s Fahrenheit.
+Here's one way to look at it: if you know that 20°C is about 68°F, you can estimate that 25°C is somewhere in the mid-70s Fahrenheit.

 Simplify the Formula